caltechlibrary/ead2dc/README.md

 # ArchiveSpace OAI/EAD to OAI/DC Conversion

+There are two components to this service:

-A Python 3 script to convert ArchivesSpace Encoded Archival Description (EAD) finding aids to Dublin Core (DC) records.
+* A Python 3 script to convert ArchivesSpace Encoded Archival Description (EAD) finding aids to Dublin Core (DC) records.
+* An Open Archives Initiative (OAI) data provider to provide access to the DC records.

 [![License](https://img.shields.io/badge/License-BSD--like-lightgrey)](https://choosealicense.com/licenses/bsd-3-clause)